wonjune23/wonjune23.github.io/_posts/2024-08-15-nonlinear_optimization.md

 ### Introduction

 I mean, you can simply use `scipy.optimize`, `torch`, or `ceres-solver`, to solve a nonlinear optimization problem.
 So, why bother studying these?
 It's because as a *professional* computer vision engineer, you sometimes need to tackle the core of these optimization techniques: maybe your team implemented their own optimization library, and you need to handle errors in it (true story).
-To do so, the underlying, fundamental knowledge about this topic is required.
+To do so, the underlying, fundamental knowledge about the topic is required.

 Now, there are basically 3 optimization techniques that we commonly encounter in this field: gradient descent (and a whole bunch of its variants - I will not talk much about this guy in this post), Gauss-Newton method, and Levenberg-Marquardt (LM) method.
 I've seen someone using `BFGS`, but I'd argue that it's really a rare case in this field.